 Most 5K road races welcome walkers, and such events can be a great source of motivation as well as a chance to meet other exercisers.
 Participating as a walker in a 5K may even encourage you to incorporate some jogging intervals into your walks.

-An accessible event where one can walk, jog, or run is the Vision 5K, which takes place each June in Boston and is the national 5K road race championship for runners who are blind or visually impaired.
+An accessible event where one can walk, jog, or run is the B.A.A.
+5K, which takes place each June in Boston and is the national 5K road race championship for runners who are blind or visually impaired.
 It is one of two races for runners with visual impairment that award prize money to the top male and female finishers (the other is the Stampede for VIPS in Louisville, Kentucky).
 The race also features the Blindfold Challenge, in which anyone can be an entrant (many corporate CEOs participate) by donning a blindfold to experience running a 5K with a sighted guide.

 Depending on what you’re doing, gardening can provide aerobic activity, strength training, and flexibility training.
 It can also fulfill the need to be outdoors, breathing fresh air in the sunlight.
 And like yoga, it promotes the focus of breath and energy on a task and promotes relaxation that can lower blood pressure.